A Precise Photometric Ratio via Laser Excitation of the Sodium Layer II: Two-photon Excitation Using Lasers Detuned from 589.16 nm and 819.71 nm Resonances: Lasers and Launch Telescope

-As in the single-laser LPRS considered in the first article in this pair of articles, the beam diameter at the 100~km altitude of the sodium layer will approximately equal the sum in quadrature of the beam diameter at launch telescope exit (0.5~m), the expansion of the beam in the atmosphere due to its angular divergence at launch telescope exit ($\sim$0.1~m), and the expansion of the beam in the atmosphere due to angular divergence caused by atmospheric turbulence ($\sim$0.5~m); \textit{i.e.}~$\sqrt{(0.5)^2 + (0.1)^2 + (0.5)^2}$~m $\approx 0.7$~m, or about 1.4~arcseconds on the sky.
-And furthermore just as in the single-laser LPRS considered in the first article in this pair of articles (as well as also in LGS), a small additional enlargement of the LPRS beam diameter in a radial direction outward from the center of the telescopic field of view would occur because the center of the laser launch telescope would be slightly offset from the center of the aperture of the observing telescope.
-The LPRS will thus be approximately elliptical in shape on the field of view, with eccentricity of $\sim$0.75 (\textit{i.e.}, the major axis diameter of the LPRS ellipse will be approximately 2.1~arcseconds on the sky, with minor axis diameter being the $\sim$1.4~arcseconds stated above).
+As in the single-laser LPRS considered in \citetalias{Alb20a}, the beam diameter at the 100~km altitude of the sodium layer will approximately equal the sum in quadrature of the beam diameter at launch telescope exit (0.5~m), the expansion of the beam in the atmosphere due to its angular divergence at launch telescope exit ($\sim$0.1~m), and the expansion of the beam in the atmosphere due to angular divergence caused by atmospheric turbulence ($\sim$0.5~m); i.e.~$\sqrt{(0.5)^2 + (0.1)^2 + (0.5)^2}$~m $\approx 0.7$~m, or about 1.4\arcsec~on the sky.
+And furthermore just as in the single-laser LPRS considered in \citetalias{Alb20a} (as well as also in LGS), a small additional enlargement of the LPRS beam diameter in a radial direction outward from the centre of the telescopic field of view would occur because the centre of the laser launch telescope would be slightly offset from the centre of the aperture of the observing telescope.
+The LPRS will thus be approximately elliptical in shape on the field of view, with eccentricity of $\sim$0.75 (i.e., the major axis diameter of the LPRS ellipse will be approximately 2.1\arcsec~on the sky, with minor axis diameter being the $\sim$1.4\arcsec~stated above).
 Also as in the single-laser LPRS, uncertainties related to flat-fielding of photometric calibration information across the focal plane of the main telescope could be ameliorated by mounting the launch telescope to the outer support structure of the main telescope on a tip-tilt stage, so that the launch telescope could tilt up to $\sim1^{\circ}$ in altitude and azimuth with respect to the main telescope, allowing the LPRS to be moved around the focal plane as needed.

+Also as in \citetalias{Alb20a}, we make the assumption that the laser beam spatial profile will be Gaussian, and additionally that the LPRS profile on the sky will be a Gaussian ellipse.
+Although the true LPRS profile on the sky will likely have larger tails than a Gaussian distribution, the resulting corrections to the analysis in Sections~\ref{sec:EstFlux}~--~\ref{sec:EstImp} of this paper from a more detailed (and necessarily more complex) parametrization of the LPRS spatial profile would likely be fairly small.